How to choose an SEO friendly CMS

 - Automated XML site maps

-- 301 redirection: say you decide to rename a URL on your site, allowing you to customize your CMS to automatically update any links targeting the old URL throughout the entire web site helps save you great amount of time and effort.
+- 301 redirection: say you decide to rename a URL on your site, allowing you to customize your CMS to automatically update any links targeting the old URL throughout the entire web site helps save you a significant amount of time and effort.
 It should also generate a 301 redirect rule which is useful for end users who have the page bookmarked and helps search engines find the replacement page quickly and easily and ultimately preserve existing rankings or established page authority.

 - Avoids using non-search engine friendly features such as flash or frames within navigation or content sections, or anything that would be of use to search engines